 When you are on a British seaside holiday going crabbing in rock pools is an activity that most people have tried.
 Hidden in the rock pools are Limpets attached to rocks around the lower and mid-shore.
 I have always admired the texture of the Limpet shell but always found it impossible to lift them off the rock.
 I have now read up about them and thanks to the Cornish Wildlife Trust.http://www.cornwallwildlifetrust.org.uk/species/limpet .
 They feed on algae and seaweed that grows on the rocks.
 Also, they have a 10 to 20-year life span.
 So with this in mind when walking along Daimler Bay Cornwall with friends on a beautiful August day, I discovered the tide had washed up lots of Limpet shells, and you could not avoid waking on them.
 How this happened, I don’t understand when you read the life span of one.
 However, this was an ideal opportunity because I could easily collect as many as I liked.

-When I was back home I set about making a model to refine it, make sure it would not be to heavy to wear.
-Using the Keyhole as a feature I decided to set a stone in the middle.
+When I was back home, I set about making a model to refine it, make sure it would not be too heavy to wear.
+Using the Keyhole as a feature, I decided to set a stone in the middle.